Get Bricks

 User Login, Registration, Lost Password, and Reset Password

-These actions, along with the existing User login & User registration actions allow you to build custom authentication forms without coding.
+These four actions allow you to build custom authentication forms without coding.

 When selecting one of these actions, you have to map the form fields appropriately: